-In this course, students will analyze the fundamental aspects of the evolution of mankind with particular emphasis on the human experience as expressed in art, music, literature, and visual arts.
-Students will explain the development of social, economic, political, religious, and cultural movements of western civilizations from ancient history through postmodernism.
+In this course, students will evaluate the relevance of human expression throughout history.
+They will analyze the fundamental aspects of the evolution of mankind with emphasis on the human experience as expressed in art, music, literature, and visual arts.
+Students will examine the development of social, economic, political, religious, and cultural movements of the Western and Eastern civilizations, from ancient history to postmodernism.